gaamiranda/Claude-Checker/README.md

 # Claude-Checker

-A macOS menu bar app that displays your Claude API usage at a glance.
-See your session and weekly usage limits with a color-coded icon that changes based on your current consumption.
+A macOS menu bar app that displays your Claude and Cursor API usage at a glance.
+See your usage limits with color-coded progress bars that show your current consumption.

 ![macOS](https://img.shields.io/badge/macOS-14.0%2B-blue)
 ![Swift](https://img.shields.io/badge/Swift-5.9-orange)